Mossberg 930 Review – SPX Tactical Variant (with Pictures)

 The Price of Admission

-The Mossberg 930 SPX costs more than most pump guns and even more than some semi-auto guns.
+The Mossberg 930 SPX costs more than most pump actions and even more than some semi-auto guns.
 However, when it comes to the right price for the right level of quality, the Mossberg 930 SPX is right on the money.
 You aren’t paying the Italian tax on a fine semi-auto shotgun, but you also aren’t getting a hunk of junk that’s pickier than a 2-year-old who only eats Dinosaur Nuggets.
 I think it represents the best value for a self-defense worthy semi-auto shotgun.

 Mossberg 930 SPX Pros and Cons